mardiros/jeepito/docs/source/user/cookbook/10-sending-eventstream-using-celery.rst

 .. important::

-    Because the library is thin as possible, in term of code and dependencies, the messagebus library does not comes with an implementation, the present documentation can be reproduce and adapted.
+    Because the library is thin as possible, in term of code and dependencies, the jeepito library does not comes with an implementation, the present documentation can be reproduce and adapted.

 ::